Skip To Content Skip To Menu Skip To Footer

 Courses that fulfill distribution requirements

-• Participating for four semesters in a Faculty-led ensemble (Choir, Jazz Ensemble, Orchestra, Chamber Music.)
+• Participating for four semesters in the same faculty-led ensemble (Choir, Jazz Ensemble, Orchestra, or Chamber Music.)

-• One full-credit of Performance Studies lessons in an instrument or voice (two half credits in the same instrument may be coupled together to make a full credit.)
+• One full-credit of Performance Studies lessons in an instrument or voice (two half credits in the same instrument or voice may be coupled together to make a full credit).

 Global Diversity